Corymbia calophylla: Ecology

-A common species, though its population has been subject to large fluctuations due to change in land use in its region.
+Marri is regarded as one of the six forest giants found in Western Australia; the other trees include; Eucalyptus gomphocephala (tuart), E. diversicolor (karri), E. jacksonii (red tingle), E. marginata (jarrah) and E. patens (yarri).

-A dominant tree of several vegetation types when in favourable soils and climates, with rich and sometimes intimate associations to other species.
+It is a common species, though its population has been subject to large fluctuations due to changes in land use.
+It is a dominant tree of several vegetation types when in favourable soils and climates, with rich and sometimes intimate associations to other species.

-The fruit and seeds are consumed by avian species, and it is a staple in the diet of long-billed black cockatoo (Calyptorhynchus baudinii) and red-capped parrot (Purpureicephalus spurius).
+The fruit and seeds are consumed by avian species, and it is a staple in the diet of long-billed black cockatoo (Zanda baudinii) and red-capped parrot (Purpureicephalus spurius).
 Both species prise marri seeds out of their woody capsule by manipulating it with the foot and lower mandible, and inserting the point of the upper mandible at openings in the seed-dispersing valve.
 The marks left by the lower mandible on the marri's nut distinguish the species of parrots and cockatoos.

 Plant species associated with Corymbia calophylla in the mid-story include the tall shrub or tree Persoonia longifolia (snottygobble) and Kingia australis (bullanock) in jarrah-marri woodland, where it dominates the canopy with Eucalyptus marginata.
 Mid-story species can also include Corymbia haematoxylon, resembling C. calophylla in miniature.
-Eucalypts occurring in its range can be displaced, in metropolitan Perth is overwhelms E. lane-poolei (salmon white gum) on all but wetter Guildford soils.
+Eucalypts occurring in its range can be displaced; for example, in metropolitan Perth it overwhelms E. lane-poolei (salmon white gum) on all but wetter Guildford soils.
 On the drier coastal plain of its northern range, the size of the tree is only exceeded by tuart, (Eucalyptus gomphocephala).
-The species is named as one of the dominant taxa in Corymbia calophylla – Xanthorrhoea preissii woodlands and shrublands of the Swan Coastal Plain, a critically endangered ecological community, once widespread and now restricted to less than 3% of its range.
+The species is named as one of the dominant taxa in Corymbia calophylla–Xanthorrhoea preissii woodlands and shrublands of the Swan Coastal Plain, a critically endangered ecological community, once widespread and now restricted to less than 3% of its range.
 One of three described marri dominated assemblages, this one is distinguished by the drier soils of the community's range along the eastern edge of the Swan Coastal Plain.

 Old large trees became rare after extensive agricultural conversion of land during the twentieth century, but Mueller recorded specimens in the 1870s with trunks up to three metres in width.
-Removal of trees at farmland was found to be difficult, resisting labour-intensive mechanical methods and ringbarking, the cost-effective method, demonstrated in 1904 at an experimental farm in Narrogin, was to splinter the trunks and roots with Gelignite.
+Removal of trees on farmland was found to be difficult, resisting labour-intensive mechanical methods and ringbarking.
+The cost-effective method, demonstrated in 1904 at an experimental farm in Narrogin, was to splinter the trunks and roots with gelignite.